Managing Multiple Slack Guest Accounts and Workspaces in 2023

-As your marketing project progresses, the agency could add new people to the shared Slack channel to help you, such as video or audio specialists.
+As your marketing project progresses, the agency could add new people to the shared Slack channel to help you, like video or audio specialists.

 The only problem?
 If you’re working with multiple companies, not all of them will be happy to invest in a paid Slack service so that they can interact with you.

-This means that you’d once again have to add people as a single channel guest to your team or join their team as a single channel guest, giving you multiple accounts to manage.
+However, if you don’t want all external contacts talking in one channel, you still have to add people as single-channel guests to your team.
+Or, you can join their team as a single channel guest, giving you multiple accounts to manage.

-Currently, if you want to switch between workspaces on your Slack account, you’ll need to:
+Currently, if you want to switch between multiple Slack workspaces, you’ll need to:

 - Create Slack accounts with the same email address for every business you want to collaborate with